 Naming variations#

-RPS goes by several names depending on the platform: Revenue Per Visit (RPV), Average Revenue Per Session (ARPS), Revenue Per User (RPU).
-The GA4 reference defines "Average purchase revenue per user" — close to RPS but with users (not sessions) as the denominator[1].
-Whatever the name, the substance is the same — revenue divided by visits.
+RPS goes by several names — Revenue Per Visit (RPV), Average Revenue Per Session (ARPS), Revenue Per User (RPU).
+The GA4 reference defines "Average purchase revenue per user" — close but per user, not per session[1].
+The substance is the same — revenue divided by visits.
+This article uses the most operationally tractable unit (session) and calls it RPS.

 Misconception 1: "Increase sessions and revenue will follow"#

-Misconception 2: "CVR should be the top KPI"#
+Misconception 2: "CVR is the top KPI"#

 Misconception 3: "Just raise AOV"#